christophehurpeau/nightingale/packages/nightingale/README.md

 logger.debug('This is a log'); // will be displayed
 ```

-You can configure several handlers with different `levels`, like console and slack.
+You can configure several handlers with different `Levels`, like console and slack.

 ### In a library